fhcflx/ciencia-medica/_posts/2025-10-06-nobel-fisiologia-medicina-2025.en.md

 **Shimon Sakaguchi** — M.D./Ph.D.
 (Kyoto University); discovered the role of Tregs in peripheral tolerance and demonstrated how their absence or dysfunction leads to autoimmunity; professor at the Immunology Frontier Research Center, Osaka University, Japan.

 Shimon Sakaguchi made the first decisive discovery in 1995 by identifying a population of T cells with regulatory function — cells that limit potentially harmful immune responses.
-Later, Mary Brunkow and Fred Ramsdell identified the mutation responsible for an autoimmune phenotype in mice (the FOXP3 gene) and showed that alterations in the homologous gene in humans cause severe autoimmune syndromes (e.g., IPEX).
+Later, Mary Brunkow and Fred Ramsdell identified the mutation responsible for an autoimmune phenotype in mice (the FOXP3 gene{% include foxp3-en.html %}) and showed that alterations in the homologous gene in humans cause severe autoimmune syndromes (e.g., IPEX{% include ipex-en.html %}).
 The link between FOXP3 and the development/function of Tregs established a new field of research: peripheral tolerance.

 The laureates' work changed our understanding of the mechanisms that prevent the immune system from attacking the organism itself.
 The implications are vast: manipulating Tregs is now a promising strategy both in autoimmune diseases (where the goal is to strengthen tolerance) and in oncology (where it may be necessary to dampen these cells' action to improve antitumor responses).
 Moreover, advances in immune tolerance may make transplants safer and reduce the need for chronic immunosuppression.